-Children are required to be in care no later than 9:00am.
-The only exceptions are approved appointments, and a note is required.
+There will be no drop-off between 7:40-8:20am.
+There will be no exception!
+We will not be answering the door during this time.
+Children may be dropped off between 8:20-8:30 and they will need to already have eaten breakfast.
+Children are required to be in care no later than 8:30am.
+The only exceptions are approved appointments with prior approval, and a note is required.
 There is no grace period for this drop-off time.
-Allow time to say your goodbyes and leave by 9:00am.
+Allow time to say your goodbyes and leave by 8:30am.
 My daily schedule is arranged around all children (except school age coming after school) being here at this time.
 Coming in after this time affects us starting our activities, may interrupt group time, changes meal count for meal preparation, often means your child won't rest well because they've most likely slept late which in return means none of the children will get to rest well, and could change the need for an assistant to be present.
 This may not seem like a huge deal, but all of these reasons can be a huge deal in providing the best care for all my children.
-You will be denied care if you arrive after 9:00am (even 9:01am).
+You will be denied care if you arrive after 8:30am (even 8:31am).
 Arriving late is inconsiderate and willfully not following the policy, and it could result in termination.

 Arrival and departure times are transition times for your child.
-If the child is upset at drop-off time, it will be easier if you allow me to get the child started on our daily routine.
+If your child is upset at drop-off time, it will be easier if you allow me to get the child started on our daily routine.

 The longer you hesitate, the more anxious you both will be.
 Try to be mindful of not putting your anxiety onto your child.
-Make a huge deal out of how much fun they are going to have, or that we are having their favorite food today, or whatever.
+Instead, make a huge deal out of how much fun they are going to have, or that we are having their favorite food today, or they are going to get to play with their friends.
 After all my years in child care, I love to greet the children.
 It doesn't matter what's going on in my life, how I feel, or even what's going on between you and me, I will change my tone so your child will know I want them to be here.
 You can always text later and see how they are doing, or I will try to find time to send a picture especially if they had a hard drop-off.
 I've been caring for children for a long time, so struggling to separate from a parent is common.
 They will get better with time and as they start to feel safe and understand that you are coming back to get them.
 Sometimes this could be a long time - as long as 3-4 months.
 They also go through periods of separation anxiety, where they will need to learn all of this again.
 Don't assume something negative is happening.
 It simply means they have progressed to understanding that you are leaving and they have to learn again they are safe and you are returning.
 If your child is older and having trouble with another child this could make them anxious as well.
 Work with me by working with your child on handling themselves with the other child.
 Help them work through their emotions so they aren't anxious about coming to care.
 They could also have a difficult time at drop-off simply because they love you and want to be with you.